uncbiag/neuro_shooting/README.md

    python setup.py develop
 ```

-This will install all library links and all missing packages and will allow neuro_shooting imports (the command above needs to be run twice sometimes; TODO: change package order) with the exception of the `torchdiffeq` package which can be installed via
+This will install all library links and all missing packages and will allow neuro_shooting imports with the exception of the `torchdiffeq` package which can be installed via

 ```
    pip install git+https://github.com/rtqichen/torchdiffeq